atomone-hub/atomone/x/dynamicfee/AIMD.md

 >   from the `x/consensus` module.

-This plugin implements the AIMD (Additive Increase Multiplicative Decrease) EIP-1559 fee market as described in this
-[AIMD EIP-1559](https://arxiv.org/abs/2110.04753) research publication.
+This plugin implements the AIMD (Additive Increase Multiplicative Decrease) EIP-1559 dynamic fee pricing as described in this [AIMD EIP-1559](https://arxiv.org/abs/2110.04753) research publication.

-The AIMD EIP-1559 fee market is a slight modification to Ethereum's EIP-1559 fee market.
+The AIMD EIP-1559 dynamic fee pricing is a slight modification to Ethereum's EIP-1559 dynamic fee pricing.
 Specifically it introduces the notion of an adaptive learning rate which scales the base gas price more aggressively when the network is congested and less aggressively when the network is not congested.
 This is primarily done to address the often cited criticism of EIP-1559 that it's base fee often lags behind the current demand for block space.
 The learning rate on Ethereum is effectively hard-coded to be 12.5%, which means that between any two blocks the base fee can maximally increase by 12.5% or decrease by 12.5%.
 Additionally, AIMD EIP-1559 differs from Ethereum's EIP-1559 by considering a configured time window (number of blocks) to consider when calculating and comparing target block gas and current block gas.

 ## Parameters